BestTimesToVisit.com Logo

 safety

-Grenada is generally a safe island, but like anywhere, it's wise to be aware of your surroundings, especially in St. George's after dark.
-Avoid walking alone on deserted beaches at night and keep valuables secure.
-Stick to well-lit areas and use reputable taxis.
+Grenada is generally a safe island, but like anywhere, it's wise to be aware of your surroundings, especially in crowded areas or at night.
+Avoid displaying expensive jewelry or large amounts of cash, and keep valuables secure in your hotel safe.
+Stick to well-lit and populated areas after dark.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.